crownstone/website/14-app-help.md

 {% include snippets/faq-begin ref="faqShow" question="What to do when a Crownstone does not show up?" %}

 Make sure that the Crownstone is powered and that your smartphone is really close to it.
-During setup mode the Crownstone transmits very quitely so other people cannot claim your Crownstone!
+During setup mode the Crownstone transmits very quietly so other people cannot claim your Crownstone!

 If the Crownstone still does not show up, you might want to try a recovery procedure.
 This is a factory reset procedure that will clear all the data on the Crownstone.
 The state of the Crownstone will be subsequently as if was